| Document Number: | WG14 N1269 |

 or until after the time specified

-by the xtime object xt
+by the xtime object xt.

 When the calling thread becomes unblocked it locks the lock object lock

 before it returns.
-The function returns false
+The function returns false if it returned because the time

-had passed, otherwise it returns true
+xt had passed, otherwise it returns true.

 Throws: an object of class

-lock_error
+lock_error if

 the lock object lock